 Do you really know the value of a single click on your affiliate offers?
-To determine whether the content you create generates revenue, you need to understand what earnings per click (EPC) means in affiliate marketing.
+To determine whether the content you create generates you more affiliate sales and marketing revenue, you need to understand what EPC means in affiliate marketing.
+But what does EPC mean in affiliate marketing, why is it important, and how is EPC calculated?

 Want actionable affiliate marketing advice delivered straight to your inbox?
 Join our newsletter, The Monday Marketer.

-EPC stands for earnings-per-click and is the average amount of money you make when somebody clicks your affiliate link.
+EPC means earning per click, and is the average amount an affiliate marketer makes when somebody clicks your affiliate link.

 How to Calculate Your Earnings-Per-Click